 Yes, another Italian spot, and this one with a warmer feel thanks to brick walls, a wood-fired oven, and comforting pasta.
 There are both indoor and outdoor areas where up to 12 guests can share ricotta-filled raviolos, crudos, grilled Tuscan sausage, and other seasonal Italian plates.
 They offer catering, too.
 Complete an inquiry form here.

 We turn to this Peruvian restaurant on the Embarcadero to relax on the covered waterfront patio over ceviche, empanadas, and pisco.
-It’s currently available for up to 100 seated guests (150 standing), but for private parties of up to 450, consider a full restaurant buyout.
-La Mar has several other private rooms with a lush, colorful setting (but no waterfront views), like the Cebiche Lounge (15-60 people), and the Lobby Bar (20-80).
+It’s currently available for up to 100 seated guests (150 standing), but for private parties of up to 550, consider a full restaurant buyout.
+La Mar has several other private rooms with a lush, colorful setting (but no waterfront views), like the Cebiche Lounge (15-60 people), and the Lobby Bar (20-30 for cocktail hours, or 95 for the whole space).

-The third (and newest) outpost of Fiorella in the Sunset is for pasta and wood-fired pies.
-It’s always slammed with people eating inside of the snug dining room, and on the cozy upper deck.
-For $45 per person, your group of 12-18 can sit underneath a retractable roof and eat a family-style prix fixe dinner.
+The third (and newer) outpost of Fiorella in the Sunset is for pasta and wood-fired pies.
+It’s always slammed with people eating inside of the snug dining room, and on the cozy upper rooftop deck.
+For $50 per person, your group of 12-18 can sit underneath a retractable roof and eat a family-style prix fixe dinner (full rooftop buyouts can accommodate 60 seated, 70 standing).
 It’s a good, buzzy time.
-Also, inquire about larger parties for up to 70 guests.
+Also, inquire about full restaurant buyouts for larger parties for up to 130 guests.

 Kaiyo is a chic rooftop located on the 12th floor of the Hyatt Place Hotel in SoMa, which means your equally chic birthday or cocktail party has a city-view backdrop.
 There are a couple of semi-private, intimate lounges, serving solid Nikkei cuisine (Peruvian-Japanese).
 Wherever you choose to eat, an event at Kaiyo will get you dishes like empanadas, chicken karaage with rocoto aioli, and ceviche in a citrusy leche de tigre.